-We'll help you get justice for your truck accident injury.
-Get the damages you're owed and get your life back on track.
+We will help you get justice for your truck accident injury.
+Get the damages you

 While most car accident can be severe, when you get hit by a vehicle that may weigh over twenty times your own car, there can be many legal problems that differ from a regular accident.